 The Generator was one of my favourite murals as it reminded me of Dr. Seuss!
 Sean explained what’s interesting about this mural is how it has been maintained and relatively untouched throughout the last 14 years, even surviving an energetic culture of tagging in San Francisco!
 Coming very soon, it’ll be getting a facelift by one of the original artists.
 Watch this space!

 After the small courses to start, I was ready to get stuck into some heavier food.
-Time for our Mexican fix!
+Time for our Mexican feast!
 There were plenty of places to choose from in the Mission District, but none with the history and prestige of Taqueria La Cumbre.
 Opened to feed hungry workers, offering cheap, filling food, the family restaurant has been around since 1967.
 Compared to the first few stops, this was a real, gritty local.
 Not trying to be glamorous or ‘hipster’ this was the real deal – somewhere the food speaks for itself.

 As it was the home of the Mission Style Burrito – that’s what we had.
 It was delicious, containing grilled chicken, rice, beans and salad, all wrapped up in a flour tortilla.
 I could see why this particular burrito had become the inspiration for burrito joints around the world, including one of my old London lunchtime haunts, Chipotle.